rus0000/jsinheritance/README.md

 * Any JavaScript object in the system's memory
 * JSON object
   * JSON stands for "JavaScript Object Notation"".
-  * Typical misuse and misunderstanding is, that JSON is always a `string`, which will become an object in the memory only after parsing
+  * Typical misuse and misunderstanding is, that JSON is not an object, it is always a `string`, which will become an object in the memory only after parsing
-* POJO which stands for "Plain Old Javascript Object" or just "simple object"
+* POJO, which stands for "Plain Old Javascript Object", or just "simple object"
-  * This is an object without any custom prototype chain, or any "methods", just a container for data
+  * This is an object without any custom prototype chain, or any added "methods", just a container for data
   * Its `__proto__` property refers directly to `Object.prototype`, or equal to `null`
   * Can be considered as a Hash